x71c9/uranio-cli/README.md

 ##### Api

-*Uranio API* run a web service that expose a CRUD API.
+`uranio-api` runs a web service that expose a CRUD API.

 The web service use [Express.js](https://expressjs.com/) internally.